 A much more harrowing account than in The Longest Day is given in the opening landing scene of Saving Private Ryan, directed by Steven Spielberg.

 Watching this opening scene is an exhausting, sickening, physical experience.
-I still remember that I saw it in its opening week at a cinema in New York and I had to fight with the girl who had accompanied me because she wanted to leave after this scene.
-I myself was happy that I hadn’t eaten dinner yet.
+I still remember that I saw it in its opening week at a cinema in New York and I had to fight with the girl who had accompanied me because she wanted to leave the cinema in the first 10 minutes into the movie.
+I myself was happy that I hadn’t had dinner yet.

-Steven Spielberg made a very realistic looking and intense movie about D-Day.
-The colours that he used make you believe that you are watching an account filmed in 1944.
+Steven Spielberg made a very intense movie about D-Day.
+The colours that he used create the impression of watching an account filmed in 1944.
 The brutality of war displayed in this film makes it even harder to watch classics like The Longest Day with the same eyes.
 The latter seems like a modern version of a Western film, a sanitized depiction of real events.

 The only weakness of Saving Private Ryan is its story.
 Private Ryan has lost three brothers in other battles of World War II and he is the only remaining son of his family.
 The US War Department decides to send a rescue mission to France to get him home before he will be killed.